cxfcxf/carbonmax/README.md

 ```
 ####supervisord
 ```
-go run carbonmax -loop
+run carbonmax with config.json daemonize => true
 ```
-this will run by the inerval you give in inifile
+this will run by the inerval you give in config.sjon

 ##future
-???
 if you have question, you can contact me at siegfried.chen@gmail.com